wedoforce/sf-dev-101-practice/README.md

 ### **Why Loops?**
 In real life, you will often work with collection of elements (List of Contact from an Account or a Set of currencies supported).
-In order to analyse data in those collections one could use loops.
+In order to analyse data in those collections loops are used.
 Inside loop you can have access to an element from the collection.
 Do calculations on top of it and store results into another variable.
 Switch to the next element from the colleciton, etc.
 Using special words: *break* and *continue* you can either complete the loop immedieatly or switch to the next item immediately.